The Trouble with Keynotes

 Why this Works

-- You’re both rehearsing and visualizing simultaneously.
+- When you listen back, you’re both rehearsing and visualizing simultaneously.
 You’re rehearsing by listening to your own voice and your delivery techniques.
 You’re learning the order of the content by listening to each section repeatedly.
+If you watch the video back (if you have a slide deck to learn), you’ll cement the slide order in your head, AND, it will match the words you’re saying while the slide is up.
 As you listen, visualize the hand motions you’ll do, the part of the stage you’ll move to, etc.

-- By the time you start to practice “live”, your brain has committed to memory the content of each color-coded section.
-I found myself saying, “OK start with green, after I say X point, I transition to yellow with this line…”
+- By the time you start to practice “live”, your brain has committed to memory the content of each color-coded section (if no slides), or of each slide.
+In my example, I found myself saying, “OK start with green, after I say X point, I transition to yellow with this line…”

-- You’re not memorizing, you’re learning message flow.
-As you hear the recorded segments, you’re recalling the basic order of sentences, but not the exact words.
-This is good!
-Memorizing something verbatim puts too much pressure on speakers.
+- You’re not memorizing verbatim, but it’s pretty close once you’ve listened 5-7x.
+You are learning message flow.
+As you hear the recorded segments, you’re recalling the basic order of sentences, but maybe not the exact words.
+This is great!
+Why?
+Because memorizing something verbatim can put a lot of pressure on speakers.
 With this technique, you’ll have to skills to paraphrase or ad-lib until you get to the next color.
 Is it okay to memorize a few sentences that are critical to your speech?
 Absolutely.
 I do it too.
 Just don’t rely on memorizing all of it.
+I suppose there are exceptions to this rule; if you’re giving a TED talk for example, you might want to get very close to knowing it verbatim.
+If that’s the case, all you have to do is keep doing this process over and over, with rehearsals of it every 5 times you listen so you as a speaker, don’t go stale on stage in terms of delivery.
 As the story below illustrates, that’s a recipe for disaster…

 The Dangers of Memorizing: A Short Story